Digital-Defiance/nlp-metaformer/README.md

 $$p^{bnck} = P^{nk}_d  x^{bcd}$$

 At the heart of the proposed attention mechanism is a learnable dot product of each projected embedding with each other embedding.
-This is achieved using $n$ learnable metric tensors $M$ and is given by
+This is achieved using $n$ learnable metric tensors $M^{n}_{kk'}$ and is given by

 $$q^{bncc'} = M^{n}_{kk'} p^{bnck} p^{bnc'k'}$$

-The metric tensor is symmetric, so we can reduce the number of computations by grouping the terms strategically, that is, since $M_{kk'} = M_{k'k}$, then
+The metric tensor is symmetric, so we can reduce the number of computations by grouping the terms strategically,

 $$q^{bncc'} = \delta^{kk'} M^n_{kk'} p^{bnck} p^{bnc'k'} + 2 \delta^{k>k'} M^n_{kk'} p^{bnck} p^{bnc'k'}$$